mohammedouttaleb/Quiz-React-App/README.md

-# Using this Quiz React App
+# React Quiz App

 this project is my first react application.
 A Quiz application in which you answer different questions in different categories at the end you get your score.
 Hope you like it ;)

-### `npm start`

-Runs the app in the development mode with `npm start` command.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+`Link of the app` [https://quizreactapp.herokuapp.com/](https://quizreactapp.herokuapp.com/)